Gluesticks Blog

 hot glue attaching hat on sock gnome

-• Admire your adorable gnomes.
+• Admire your adorable gnome!

 red and black sock gnome on table